-I have been a lead strategist for SEO agencies (digital marketing in general too) for 15 years.
+I have been a Director of SEO for agencies (and digital marketing in general) for 20 years.
 More than enough time has passed for me to look back at my overall experience and contemplate what I love the most about this industry, and what I like the least.

 Service is a big reason why I entered this career field.
-For me personally, working a career that allows you to be of service to others helps keep me spiritually balanced.
-There is beauty in hinging your ability to grow onto how you facilitate growth for others.
-I take great pride in helping businesses hit their revenue targets, and the better I got at this, the further I climbed up the ladder and increased my own earning potential.
-I also just felt a little bit more complete due to the circle of giving, and getting.
+For me, personally, working a career that allows one to be of service to others helps keep me spiritually balanced.
+There is beauty in hinging your ability to grow personally onto how you facilitate growth for others.
+I take great pride in helping businesses hit their revenue targets, and as I have mastered this art and science, I have been able to help corporations hit growth goals, and I take great pride in generating millions for past clients.

 Now for the single most annoying point: difficult clients.
 Every SEO agency has them, though in my experience they have been few.
-But these few I did have were so completely unrealistic in their expectations (and really had no business ensuring the profitability of their own brand), that their growth never germinated to maximum potential, and they forced my hand to offer a level of service that I knew could have been tripled had they simply allowed their hired professionals to do their jobs.
+But these few I did have were so completely unrealistic in their expectations (and really had no business ensuring the profitability of their own brand), that their growth never germinated to maximum potential, because they were unwilling to compromise on the approach and strategy.

-This article has three intentions: (1) to hold up a mirror in front of company faces who may be on the verge of being fired by their SEO agency, (2) to help SEO agencies discover what is tolerable, and what isn’t in light of mutual growth, and (3) to simply share so interesting client interactions one has in 15 years of agency life.
+This article has three intentions: (1) to hold a mirror in front of companies that may be on the verge of being fired by their SEO agency, (2) to help SEO agencies discover what is tolerable, and what isn’t in light of mutual growth, and (3) to help clients and SEO agencies learn how to better communicate.

 Ghosting Your SEO Agency